amirrr1987/console-log-advanced/README.md

 # console-log-advanced

-Console-log-advanced is an npm package that enhances logging functionality in the browser console or Node.js console, enabling developers to log more detailed information and improve code and debugging efficiency.
+console-log-advanced is an npm package that enhances logging functionality for developers, providing detailed information for efficient debugging in the browser or Node.js console.

 Some of the benefits of using this package are: